FrontendMasters/react-enlightenment/what-is-react.md

 return <div style={mySelectStyle}></div>;
 ```

-For now, just keep in mind that the DOM nodes that you see in React JavaScript code are being transformed into actual JavaScript/React code by Babel along with ES6 syntax.
+For now, just keep in mind that when you see HTML in React code it is/must be  transformed into actual JavaScript code by Babel, along with ES6 syntax.

 The `<MySelect>` component at this point consist of an empty React `<div>` node element.
 That seems rather pointless, so let's change that.